-In the past decade or so, major advances have been made in fracture repair through improvements in anaesthesia, surgical technology and expertise have improved success rates for the repair of some long bone fractures.
-The use of pre-surgical digital radiography and intra-surgical real-time fluoroscopic radiography has improved technical preparation and implant placement significantly, while the development of internal fixation techniques (using plates and screws) means that many more fractures in the horse can now be repaired successfully.
+In the past decade or so, major advances have been made in fracture repair through improvements in anaesthesia, surgical technology and expertise, improving success rates for the repair of some long bone fractures.
+The use of pre-surgical radiography, CT and intra-surgical real-time fluoroscopic radiography has improved technical preparation and implant placement significantly, while the development of internal fixation techniques (using plates and screws) means that many more fractures in the horse can now be repaired successfully.